tuyenshares/personal-website/content/post/what-are-digital-gardens/index.md

 * To be a little bit messy.
 With the exception of the “Jardin à la française”, gardening implies a little bit of dirt to be able to make things grow.
 Digital gardens are not neat websites where everything is ordered but a more open way of thinking and sharing our interests that are growing and blooming with time.
 * The articles are at various stage of development depending on the season - and degree of work.
 Of course, the idea is to make the garden beautiful but it can take some time...
 Also, don’t forget that beauty is a notion that will vary from one person to another (even though I am happy to discuss this philosophical question with you 😊)
 * Gardens are usually open so that everybody can see their beauty.
 They are of course private gardens.
-In the digital world, I would make a parallel of these private gardens with the Zettlekasten method.
+In the digital world, I would make a parallel of these private gardens with [the Zettelkasten method](https://tuyenshares.com/post/the-zettelkasten-method/).
 Called “second brain” by some, it is a method that helps to nurture and create new ideas with the support of a knowledge management system based on a network of associative ideas.
 To me, a digital garden is the public form of a repository that is based on this idea of public learning.

 ### What are the common tools used to create a digital?